muquit/privategpt/README.md

 The vector database will be created in `./db` directory as configured in `config.py`.

-# Query your document
+# Query your documents

-The document can be queried from a web ui or from command line
+The documents can be queried from a web ui or from command line

 ## Web UI